open-compensation-token-license/license-token-website/wikisrc/arbitrum-tvl.md

 2. **User Experience and Onboarding**: Ensuring a seamless user experience is vital for sustaining TVL growth.
 3. **Regulatory Landscape**: The DeFi space faces an uncertain regulatory environment.

+For a deeper dive into the challenges Arbitrum faces, explore [Arbitrum Challenges](https://www.license-token.com/wiki/arbitrum-challenges).

 ## The Future of Arbitrum’s TVL

 Looking ahead, Arbitrum’s TVL prospects remain promising, contingent upon strategic foresight and adaptability: